DRted2099/Route-generating-script-Kramer-Beverage/README.md

 A bit of data cleaning is also done using MATLAB to achieve required result.

+PYTHON SCRIPT (NEW):

+The functionality of the script remains except for two changes.
+Change 1: The script takes in a .csv file instead of an Excel file.
+So, while running the Python script, convert the .xlsx file to a .csv file wherever a file is read in the script.

+Change 2: The script also considers negative values under the "Cases" column.
+The negative number of cases represents a pickup rather than a delivery at that stop.

-# BEFORE RUNNING SCRIPT READ THIS:
+# BEFORE RUNNING THE SCRIPT, READ THIS:

+MATLAB:
 CHANGE THE FILE PATH in line #29.

 The script can run only when the excel file (Routing_GitHub.xlsx) is used.
 The values and the content of the table can be changed, but the name of the columns should not be changed if the script is to run as it is.
-If the column names are changed the respective table variables need to be changed in the script
+If the column names are changed the respective table variables need to be changed in the script.

-The origin co-ordinate has to be inputted in the script.
-Currntly it contains a dummy value (Line 98 of the MATLAB script.)
+The origin coordinate has to be inputted in the script.
+Currently, it contains a dummy value (Line 98 of the MATLAB script.)

-The current excel sheet does not contain any latitudes and longitudes and need to be filled in by the user.
-For the output files, actual latitudes and longitudes were used but have been removed for confidentiality
+The current Excel sheet does not contain any latitudes and longitudes and needs to be filled in by the user.
+For the output files, actual latitudes and longitudes were used but have been removed for confidentiality.

 The script uses Latitude and Longitude to calculate the distance between two places.
-But the in-built function used for this calculated the straight line distance and not the actual distance between places by road.
+But the in-built function used for this calculated the straight line distance, not the distance between places by road.

 # ABOUT OUTPUT FILE:
+MATLAB:
 An output file has also been posted.
-All the distances are in km's.
+All the distances are in kms.